networknt/light-doc/content/getting-started/light-rest-4j.md

 scaffold project with [light-codegen][] and the specification will be loaded during the runtime to to enable JWT scope verification and schema validation for the request.

+### Start a project with specification and light-codegen

 light-4j framework is a design driven framework which means you have to start with the specification before start with code.
+This make sense as the contract is the most important thing for services and it should be finalized before coding is started.
+Once the specification is ready, [light-codegen][] can be utilized to generate the project.

 At the moment, we support both Swagger 2.0 spec and OpenAPI 3.0 spec.
 Both specifications are not the same and they are not backward compatible so we have to create two sets of middleware handlers to address them separately.

 An easy way to start with RESTful API is to follow the petstore tutorials.
 If you don't know which specification to use, please follow the OpenAPI 3.0 tutorial as it is the